-Another excerpt from my latest book.
-The story begins with a fairy-tale of familiar tone, but with a twist.
+One of my short stories from my fairy tale series, and unfortunately it hits close to home.
+The story begins with a familiar tone, but with a twist.

 Sara liked to make up fairy tales.
 Some were about people she knew, and others were gathered like fallen oranges from that tree she remembered in the yard with the pool and the agapanthus she planted herself while others slept.
 Others were often sleeping when she worked.
 She had long ago accepted that about people.
-This tale is about a girl that can’t accept.
+This tale is about a girl that can’t accept herself—cannot see her life through a clear lens .
 The girl has dreams but wakes to realize that she was only a resemblance.
 The real Jesika was not that pretty.
 Not that ambitious.
 Not that resourceful.

 There was a beautiful young girl named Jesika that lived with her mother.
 They lived on the fringes of a city full of dreams and wealth.
 Her mother was a hard worker who designed and crafted fine clothes for the wealthy clients of that city of wonder.
 The wealthy paid her only a fraction of her worth but well enough to provide the girl some finer things of her desire.
 The mother made her a bedroom fit for a princess with the extra fabric from the fine clothes of her patrons.
 She even exchanged her services for fine objects of crystal and pearl to give to her daughter.
 Although the objects never seemed enough for the girl, the mother continued to try to please her daughter by working harder and longer in a world that was getting darker and more treacherous.